Bridgeflow-Group/bf-agent-viewer/docs/research.md

 ---

+## 2026-09-21 (cont'd) -- replay protection and build verification

+**DPoP (RFC 9449) resolves the credential-replay question.** For a short-lived credential to be replay-safe within its validity window, the agent needs to prove possession of a key, not just present the token.
+DPoP does this as a plain signed HTTP header per request -- no mTLS, no certificate infrastructure, no special gateway TLS termination.
+That header-only shape is a much better fit for a single-binary, self-hosted deployment than mTLS would be.
+Going into v0.2.0 alongside the credential broker itself.

+**Sigstore/Cosign for verifiable releases.** For a customer to trust a self-hosted open-source binary as security infrastructure, they need a way to confirm it's genuinely what the project published, not tampered with somewhere in the supply chain.
+Sigstore's Cosign signs releases in CI using the CI provider's own OIDC identity (GitHub Actions, in this case) -- no keys to manage -- and records the signature in a public transparency log (Rekor) anyone can check.
+Free, and there's a ready-made quickstart for exactly this GitHub Actions setup.
+Going into the v0.1.0 release process.

+---

+## 2026-09-21 (cont'd) -- console auth and pipeline isolation

+**Don't hand-roll console auth.** For a small, self-hosted, single-tenant admin console, the right baseline is TOTP-based MFA plus standard session hardening (httpOnly/secure/SameSite cookies, CSRF protection, rotation and revocation) via a proven library, not custom session/crypto code -- these are exactly the primitives that are easy to get subtly wrong.
+An optional lightweight reverse-proxy auth gate (Authelia-style, sub-20MB footprint) is a supported pattern for anyone who wants SSO in front of it.
+WebAuthn/passkeys is a legitimate later addition, not required for launch -- TOTP MFA is the accepted 2026 baseline for something this size.

+**Per-agent token-bucket rate limiting isolates a noisy agent from the rest of the fleet.** Each agent gets its own steady-rate + burst allocation at the gateway, consumed per event.
+A runaway or misbehaving agent can only exhaust its own quota; everyone else's visibility stays intact.
+This is the same pattern OpenTelemetry collectors use for per-tenant noisy-neighbor isolation in shared telemetry pipelines -- directly comparable prior art for a directly comparable problem.
+Excess events get rejected, not silently queued, and a rejection is itself useful signal worth alerting on.

+---

 *Sources and further detail for each entry are tracked internally; if you want a citation for something above, ask in an issue and it'll get added.*